Computing hydrodynamic eigenmodes of channel flow with slip -- A highly accurate algorithm: Results

 \cref{fig:sKnComp_scaled} also shows a comparison to coefficients from literature.
 In \cite{Matthews2012} five coefficients are given for $S=0$ and $S=0.5$, and in \cite{Ng2017} five coefficients are provided for the case $S=2$.
-However as $A_n=0$ if $n$ is even, two of those coefficients are not required for the computation of the velocity field and hence have been omitted in \cref{fig:sKnComp_scaled}.
-The coefficients from literature are shown in the same color as the results obtained by the C++-implementation of the start-up algorithm.
+However, as $A_n=0$ if $n$ is even, two of those coefficients are not required for the computation of the velocity field and hence have been omitted in \cref{fig:sKnComp_scaled}.
+The coefficients from literature are shown in the same color as the corresponding results (for the same slip value) obtained by the C++-implementation of the start-up algorithm.
 While the results coincide for the analytically available case $S=0$, a significant difference for the two other cases $S=0.5, 2$ can be observed.
 Even though the results provided in \cite{Matthews2012,Ng2017} agree with the results obtained here up to the last significant digit, the precision provided in \cite{Matthews2012,Ng2017} is not sufficient to accurately distinguish between different slip lengths.
 In this case, the first coefficient for $S=0.5$ from \cite{Matthews2012} coincides with the results for $S=0.2$, with a similar error for the results with $S=2$ from \cite{Ng2017}.
-For both values a factor of 2.5.
-However, increasing $n$, the error decreases.

-This observation is particularly noteworthy, as for the computation of the boundary layer thickness from MD results as outlined, e.g., in \cite{Chen2015}, the resulting computation of the slip length is based on the coefficients with index $n=1$.
-Due to this observation, a selection of coefficients for a wide range of values for $S$ is given in \cref{app:coefficients} with 16 significant digits in a normalized floating point format.
+Apparently, with increasing $n$, the error decreases.
+For future reference, a selection of coefficients for a wide range of values for $S$ is given in \cref{app:coefficients} with 16 significant digits in a normalized floating point format.